 For today’s installment in our series, The Secret Lives of Students, we hear how one student would improve class learning.

-Editor’s note: This post was written by middle school student David Cardenas.
+Editor’s note: This post was written by elementary school student Allison Chan.

 All month we’ll hear from students about life in Florida schools.
-They’ll open up about how school cliques affect learning, school fights, and other aspects of school life.
+They’ll open up about conflicting home and school rules on fighting, being hungry at school, feeling left out of academic programs, and other aspects of school life.